uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/general/named_requirements/algorithms/range.rst

 * Basic splitting constructor.
 It is recommended that the division be into nearly equal parts in this constructor, but it is not required.
 Splitting as evenly as possible typically yields the best parallelism.
 * Proportional splitting constructor.
-This constructor is optional and can be omitted along with *is_splittable_in_proportion* class variable.
+This constructor is optional and can be omitted.
   When using this type of constructor, for the best results, follow the given proportion with rounding to the nearest integer if necessary.

 Ideally, a range is recursively splittable until the parts represent portions of work that are more efficient to execute serially rather than split further.
 The amount of work represented by a Range typically depends upon higher level context, hence a typical type that models a Range should provide a way to control the degree of splitting.
-For example, the template class ``blocked_range`` has a *grainsize* parameter that specifies the biggest range considered indivisible.
+For example, the template class :doc:`blocked_range <../../../algorithms/blocked_ranges/blocked_range_cls>` has a *grainsize* parameter that specifies the biggest range considered indivisible.

 If the set of values has a sense of direction, then by convention the splitting constructor should construct the second part of the range, and update its argument to be the first part of the range.
-This enables ``parallel_for``, ``parallel_reduce`` and ``parallel_scan`` algorithms, when running sequentially, to work across a range in the increasing order, typical of an ordinary sequential loop.
+This enables :doc:`parallel_for <../../../algorithms/functions/parallel_for_func>`, :doc:`parallel_reduce <../../../algorithms/functions/parallel_reduce_func>` and :doc:`parallel_scan <../../../algorithms/functions/parallel_scan_func>` algorithms, when running sequentially, to work across a range in the increasing order, typical of an ordinary sequential loop.

 Since a Range declares a splitting and copy constructors, the default constructor for it will not be automatically generated.
 You will need to explicitly define the default constructor or add any